Nissan GT-R in motorsport: GT World Challenge Asia

 All teams returned for their respective series in 2025, with JMS Racing fielding an additional car into the second round of 2025 SRO Japan Cup, where it secured a pole position and a podium finish.
 5ZIGEN entered the season with changes to their driver lineup.
 However, with a number poor results and just 43 points scored in the first half of the season, the team decided to re-sign their former driver, Hiromasa "Hirobon" Kitano.
 The team's form improved significantly, as the car finished on the podium in all of the subsequent rounds, and out-scoring the rest of the grid.
 Winning both races at the penultimate round in Okayama ensured that the team was still in championship contention.
 In the final round in Beijing, after securing the overall win of the first race starting from seventh on the grid, the car could only manage to finish 4th in the following race.
 Finishing runner-up in the championship with 5 race wins, 2 pole positions and 7 podium finishes.
 In the Japan Cup, GTNET Motorsports, having missed the opening round in Sugo, finished 2nd in class standings with a race win, 2 pole positions and 5 podium finishes.
 RunUp Sports finished 3rd with 3 podium finishes.

+5ZIGEN entered the 2026 season with an all-new driver line-up, with drivers Takayuki Aoki, Atsushi Miyake, and Kimiya Sato.
+The team started the season strongly, with double-podium finishes in Silver class at both opening rounds of the season.
+Followed by two more podium finishes, the team secured their first class win of the season at Fuji.
+Promoting them to 3rd in the Silver cup standings, 6 points behind the leaders.
+Team RunUp Sports returned for the 2026 SRO Japan Cup, GalahRacing with another GT-R Nismo GT3 Evo entered the second round of the season at Fuji under the Pro-Am class.
+RunUp Sports finished 5th in Am class standings, with 2 rounds withdrawn and 3 podium finishes scored across the season.